Nei-V/ionvarsescu/src/pages/blog/2019-01-19-using-netlify-redirect-301-and-rewrite-200.md

 I've spent a lot of hours these days trying to do something I thought was trivial.
 Hopefully it will save you some time.

-As you probably know, Netlify is great.
+As you probably know, [Netlify](https://www.netlify.com/)
+<a href="https://www.netlify.com/" target="_blank">Netlify</a>
+ is great.
 It continuously deploys your Github repository to a default subdomain (for example https://ionvarsescu.netlify.com) or to a custom domain (for example https://www.ionvarsescu.tk).
 In order to avoid SEO issues of duplicate content (because both sites will be live), you can do a redirect (301) from the subdomain to the domain.
 There are probably more ways to do it, I'll show you the simplest one I found.

 But you know what's even better?
 Netlify can deploy a site for each repository you want.
 Therefore, I was happy to use them for another repository I have (https://portofolio-ion-varsescu.netlify.com).
 But know I have 2 different websites!
 While it's very simple to have both your sites on the same domain, I didn't find manage to do it by myself, and Google and Stack Overflow didn't help either.
 In the end, I found two different solutions for the problem - one that I found on the net while the second one was offered by Netlify support (which is excellent!) .